shroudedcode/decorate-express/README.md

 If `fn` is a string, then the method with that name will be exectued as route-specific middleware when the action is invoked.

+### `param(param: string)`

+Marks the method as a handler for all routes that use the specified parameter.
+This can be useful if you want to do something with it before it's passed on to the actual route handler, for example converting a string to an integer.

 ### `route(method: string, path: string, middleware: Middleware[])`